nodeMevK/senpy-ai/README.md

     10. ~~Cleaned up a little but need to sort error and try, except statement~~

-    11.~~need to relax with requets being made, getting data ready for pandas df~~
+    11. ~~need to relax with requets being made, getting data ready for pandas df~~

-    12. Need to make models for db and finish setting up, postgres is already downloaded on the PC
+    12. ~~Need to make models for db and finish setting up, postgres is already downloaded on the PC~~

     13. ~~Need to get back asap~~